 The percentile of a publication is determined by creating a citation frequency distribution for all the publications in the same year,

 percentage of papers at each level of citation, i.e., the percentage of papers cited more often than the paper of interest.
-If a paper has a percentile of value of one, then 99 percent of the papers in the same subject category, year and of the same document type have a citation count that is lower.
+If a paper has a percentile value of 99, then 99 percent of the papers in the same subject category, year, and of the same document type have a citation count that is lower.
 Higher percentile values indicate better performance.

 The %Documents Cited indicator is the percentage of publications, in a set, that have received at least one citation.
 It shows the extent